Superku/GettingOverLudwig/README.md

 It's an 80MB setup file.
 From that setup file you can install a free version, a demo or the full version.
 The free version does not support a bunch of features, such as plug-ins.
 As a result, the free version CANNOT be used to successfully compile and play this game (it will compile but then give errors when the app window opens).

 There is a so called Extra version for 25Eur and a Pro version for 199Eur.
 I use the Pro version.
-The Extra version is missing Isometric rendering (not sure what they mean with Render-to-texture, in particular if you cannot use render chain setups without this).
+The Extra version is missing Isometric rendering and other things (not sure what they mean with Render-to-texture, in particular if you cannot use render chain setups without this).
 Therefore, the game will not function right with this version either.
 Version comparison: http://www.conitec.net/english/gstudio/order8.php

 The setup file allows you to install a demo version.
 Counting old Laptops and PCs I have 5 machines at my place but sadly no one on which Gamestudio was never installed.
 I tried to run the demo but no luck ("trial period expired").